AllianceSCC/ASCC_web_data/content/neutral-language-thesaurus/_index.md

 ---
 title: An Academic Neutral Language Thesaurus

 # Optional header image (relative to `static/media/` folder).
 header:
   caption: ""
   image: ""

+share: true
 ---
 {{< popup_form 61c280aed2fc90968d6f48e4 >}}

+Some words are outdated, others just don't fit.
+Here's an ever-growing list of words to help write inclusive (and accurate!) academic work.

+To get started, look for the word or phrase you want to _replace_.
+Don't see it?
+[Let us know!]({{< ref "../#contact" >}})

 {{% toc %}}